The Steering Committee comprises:

 Steve is the Managing Director of VertaseFLI and FLI QDS two of the UK’s most respected and experienced remediation Contractors.
 He has over 20 years of experience as a contaminated land specialist and looks after over 80 staff.
 Many years’ experience of technology-based remediation allows him to specialise in these more complex multi technology remediation projects in addition to overseeing and directly managing remediation projects such as former tar and chemical manufacturing sites, coking works, pesticide manufacturing sites, chlorinated solvent spillages and part 2a sites.
 He is also involved in the development of the FLI group business in China.
 He was a founder member of RemSoc, is the former Chair of the CL:AIRE TRG and takes an active role in several industry groups.

-Lizzie currently works for Delta-Simons in Birmingham and has 12 years’ experience in environmental consultancy, comprising the majority of aspects relating to contaminated land and geotechnical site investigation, focusing primarily on contaminated land assessment for a variety of different client sectors.
+Lizzie currently works for Delta-Simons in Birmingham and has over 12 years’ experience in environmental consultancy, comprising the majority of aspects relating to contaminated land and geotechnical site investigation, focusing primarily on contaminated land assessment for a variety of different client sectors.
 Lizzie is responsible for the management of projects ranging from desk studies, EIA and data collection through intrusive ground/site investigation and design to data interpretation, including Quantitative Risk Assessment, appraising potential development constraints and remedial validation.
 Lizzie has undertaken site investigation works on numerous Greenfield sites and Brownfield sites associated with a range of former industrial uses including gas works, former railway land, landfill sites, chemical works, operational industrial facilities and National Grid sites.

 George is founder and Managing Director of Soilfix.
 He has over 25 years experience in the design, implementation and verification of remediation works for divestment, redevelopment and regulatory drivers.
 He has led the design and build teams for remediation of a wide range of sites including former and current chemical works, manufacturing facilities, power stations, gas works and fuel sites.
 George has played a key role in the development of company procedures and policies that make Soilfix one of the UK’s leading remediation contractors.
 He believes our sector has the skills and knowledge to solve complex and challenging brownfield and contaminated site problems.

 Tom joined Keltbray in 2018 to manage the remediation division’s technical team.
-Tom has 13 years’ experience of remediation contracting across a diverse range of in-situ and ex-situ contracts in both the UK.
+Tom has over 13 years’ experience of remediation contracting across a diverse range of in-situ and ex-situ contracts in both the UK.
 Chartered with both the Chartered Institute of Waste Management (CIWM) and Chartered Institute of Water and Environmental Management (CIWEM), Tom has a strong understanding of contaminated land / remedial techniques and associated compliance and permitting issues, allowing him to support not just the remediation division.

 Dr Richard Bewley began his career as a microbial ecologist examining the effects of heavy metals and acid rain on soil processes through a NATO postdoctoral fellowship at New York University, followed by further research on soil microbiology and acid deposition at the University of Calgary.
 On his return to the UK in the mid 1980’s he became involved in some of the earliest bioremediation projects in Europe including gas work and oil installations.
 He joined Dames & Moore (later URS/AECOM) in 1990 and Ramboll in 2018, advising clients across a range of sectors, particularly industrial and manufacturing, chemicals, pharmaceuticals, oil and gas.
 He has been responsible for managing or directing a range of ex situ and in situ remediation projects, particularly focusing on bioremediation, chemical treatment and chromium remediation.
 In recognition of the latter he was awarded an Honorary Fellowship by the University of Edinburgh in 2007.
 He has produced over 50 publications, primarily in the field of environmental microbiology and chemistry for soil and groundwater clean-up and restoration and has co-authored technical documents for CIRIA/SuRF.
 Richard holds a PhD in Heavy Metals & Microbial Ecology from the University of Bristol and is a Chartered Biologist and Chartered Scientist.